dulingo

 Tips for Living in California

-There are a few strategies to reduce your California living expenses.
+There are a few strategies to reduce your living expenses in California.
+Below are some strategies:

 • Living in a less costly city or town is one option.